OpenID Connect Configuration

 If you are starting fresh with no existing users, you can enforce a regex pattern in the User Profile Attributes to require usernames that comply with the restriction.

-More details can be found in (search for "pattern").
+More details can be found in the installation guide (search for "pattern").

 Configuring Keycloak